JediMindtrick/AngularTheBasics/NOTES.md

-This would be my mostly comprehensive list of angular topics, in the order I would present them and also in order of importance (imo):

 ##Agenda
 1. Why and when would we use AngularJS, and when not?
+   * Single-Page-Apps - YES
+      1. Consumerization of the Enterprise (people don't want to spend all day working on crappy applications)
+      2. Push work-load out
+   * Javascript-heavy apps - Yes - the biggest hurdle in building large apps in js is structure
+         1. No native module system (yet)
+         2. No native observables (yet)
+         3. Treated like a "toy" language (don't)
+   * Line of business apps - Yes
+   * Heavy animation - Reconsider OR encapsulate animations in modules
+   * Embedded inside another platform (like Dynamics CRM forms) - RECONSIDER
 2. Basic angular concepts of routing, controllers, services and directives
 3. General design considerations
 4. Hands-On Lab

 ##Detailed Agenda

+This would be my mostly comprehensive list of angular topics, in the order I would present them and also in order of importance (imo):

 ####Essential
 1. Brief background
    * jQuery -> Backbone -> Angular
    * Data-binding
    * IE Support
 2. Project Structure - Angular seed vs. recent recommended best practice
 3. Module definition
    * Dependency injection
    * Main module
 4. Controllers
    * $scope
    * $rootScope
    * nested controllers
 5. Views
 6. Routing
    * OOTB router
    * angular-ui router
 7. Services
 8. $watch